kaol/heist-tutorial/tutorial.md

 `manyWithSplices`, `runChildren`, `yieldRuntimeText`, `deferMap`, `deferMany`.

-We'll have a further look on these later on these functions later on.
+We'll have a further look at these functions later on.

 ## Pure splice functions

 Let's have a closer look at some of the functions which concern `Builder` values.
-See `example3` for a program demonstrating these functions' use.
+See `example1` for a program demonstrating these functions' use.

 ```haskell